Mseghetti/Anduril-Lattice-Sensor-Data-Integration-Service/CODE_REVIEW_2.md

 ## Executive Summary

 This review covers the implementation of the core sensor simulator components through step 7 (Simulation Engine).
 The codebase demonstrates solid software engineering practices with proper abstraction layers, error handling, and extensibility.
 All components compile successfully and follow Python best practices.
+** Note: These code reviews are done by sonnet 4.5.

 ## Files Reviewed